fotopoulos-v/fotopoulos-v/README.md

-- 👋 Hi, my name is Vasileios Fotopoulos
+- My name is Vasileios Fotopoulos
-- 👀 I’m very interested in Data Science
+- I’m very interested in Data Science
+- I hold a degree in Applied Mathematical and Physical Sciences
+- I hold a MSc degree in Data Science and Machine Learning
-- 🌱 I’m currently learning Data Science and Machine Learning
+- I keep improving my Data Science and Machine Learning skills
-- 💞️ I’m looking to collaborate on Data Science, Machine Learning, Deep Learning
+- I’m looking to work on Data Science, Machine Learning, Deep Learning
-- 📫 How to reach me --> through my email: fotopoulos.v2@gmail.com
+- How to reach me --> through my email: fotopoulos.v2@gmail.com

 <!---
 fotopoulos-v/fotopoulos-v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.